mcdo-hjst/mcdo-hjst.github.io/index.md

-# Software for the 2.7m Harlan J Smith Telescope
+# MCDO-HJST

 Welcome!

-This GitHub organization hosts software and documentation developed for the [Harlan J Smith Telescope](https://mcdonald.utexas.edu/research-facilities/HJST) at McDonald Observatory of the University of Texas.
+This GitHub organization hosts software and documentation developed for the [Harlan J. Smith Telescope](https://mcdonald.utexas.edu/research-facilities/HJST) at McDonald Observatory of the University of Texas.

 ---